iotaledger/iota-wiki/docs/get-started/programmes/touchpoint.md

 ## How It Works

-### 1. Application

-Whether you're a builder, investor, or expert, [complete the application form](https://airtable.com/shrxW5Fs6NGDOkkBv) to introduce yourself, your organization, and how you would like to contribute to the community.
+1. **Application**: As a builder, investor, or expert, [complete the application form](https://airtable.com/shrxW5Fs6NGDOkkBv) to introduce yourself, your organization, and your potential contributions.

-### 2. Screening

-After submitting your application, there will be a short call to align on your objectives and ensure that Touchpoint is the right match for you and your project.
+2. **Screening**: A short call will follow your application to align on your objectives and ensure Touchpoint is a good fit for your project.

-### 3. Onboarding

-Touchpoint helps you get started based on your current development stage and short-term goals.
-Concrete next steps will be agreed upon, and you'll be connected with talent, capital, and knowledge from across the community.
+3. **Onboarding**: Touchpoint will help you get started, agreeing on concrete next steps based on your current development stage and short-term goals.
+You'll be connected with the necessary talent, capital, and knowledge.

-### 4. Get to Work

-Once inside the program, leverage the community, team, and resources to support you where you need it most.
-This includes activities such as community building, product design and roadmaps, product feedback and beta testing, funding and public launches, and more.
+4. **Get to Work**: Leverage the community, team, and resources for support in areas such as community building, product design, feedback and beta testing, funding, public launches, and more.

-### 5. Contribute to the Ecosystem's Success

-As a member of the Touchpoint program, you're encouraged to contribute to the growth and success of the ecosystem.
-Share your learnings and knowledge with other program/community members, adding to the collective Touchpoint knowledge base.
+5. **Contribute to the Ecosystem's Success**: As a member, you're encouraged to contribute to the growth and success of the ecosystem by sharing your learnings and knowledge, thereby enriching the collective Touchpoint knowledge base.

 Join Touchpoint today and benefit from tailored support, world-class expertise, and smart money to drive the success of your Web3 project.